WebOfTrustInfo/btcr-hackathon-2017/README.md

 Contributors: Christopher Allen \<@ChristopherA\>, Kim (Hamilton) Duffy \<@kimdhamilton\>

+## The Virtual Hackathon July 10th - July 16th 2017

+We are having a virtual hackathon starting the week of July 10th to complete a draft specification for BTCR and some initial reference implementations.

+We will be using issues in this repository, and the WebOfTrustInfo slack.
+Christopher Allen \<@ChristopherA\> \<mailto:ChristopherA@LifeWithAlacrity.com\> for more information.

 ## Concept

 Think of Decentralized Identifiers (DIDs) as personal trust anchors.
 Anyone can propose a DID method — ideally they leverage the power of blockchains, but a blockchain is not required.
 There are DID methods being proposed for public blockchains (Bitcoin, Blockstack, Ethereum), private blockchains (Sovrin/Indy), non-blockchain (IPFS), and even legacy web-of-trust identity systems (PGP).